Checklist general liability insurance

 Read the exclusions before the policy renews

-Every policy has them.
+Policy exclusions explicitly define which operational risks your commercial insurer will not cover under any circumstances.
 The ones that matter are the ones that touch the work you actually do.

 Read through the exclusions before renewing.
 A policy that carves out a risk category central to your projects is not real coverage, regardless of the premium.
 The worst time to find an exclusion is after a claim is already filed.